 - You will notice the difference between good quality and bad quality cream cheese.
 If possible, try and find the best cream cheese you can get (If it doesn’t cost too much).

-I hope that you enjoy this incredibly easy corn relish dip recipe.
-If there is any feedback, tips or anything else that you would like to say about this recipe then feel free to leave a comment below.
+I hope that you enjoy this incredibly easy corn relish dip as much as I do.
+If there is any feedback, tips, or anything else that you would like to say about this recipe, then feel free to leave a comment below.

 Can you use Greek yoghurt instead of cream cheese.

 Hi Marilyn, I think that will work.
 The dip will be runnier, but should still be delicious.